coolineho/adguardvpn-docker/README.md

 # adguardvpn-docker
 [AdguardTeam/AdGuardVPNCLI](https://github.com/AdguardTeam/AdGuardVPNCLI) for Linux in a docker image including the torrent client transmission-daemon and a killswitch.
+This fork is modified to be used with CasaOS.

 ## Objective
 Route all data traffic of an application, in this case [Transmission](https://transmissionbt.com/), through a VPN, while leaving the host's network settings untouched.